 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Western Placer Unified School District's basic financial statements.
-The accompanying Schedule of Expenditure of Federal Awards as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Chief Financial Officer's Report and the other supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying Schedule of Expenditure of Federal Awards as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards the other supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.